Baby Bee Sweet Delight – A Yarn Review

 Baby Bee Sweet Delight may be a baby yarn, but don’t let that stop you from using on projects other than for the baby.
 Although it does make fabulous baby dresses, blankets, hats, sweaters, lovies, socks, and booties, it has many other possibilities too.
 The amazing sweater I made, which is an upcoming Wonderland in Knots pattern, for one example, plus tops, hats, mittens, socks, slippers, scarves, home decor, pet sweater/collars, I could keep going.

 Some projects that this yarn might not work well for are: washcloths, drying mats, scrubbies, cup/bottle cozies, bags, and hair towels.
 These are all items that get heavy use, and absorbency is important, and this yarn can handle neither of those.
 It’ll wear out and weaken quickly under heavy use or scrubbing and it’s not very absorbent.
 For those types of projects you need a cotton.

 I love this yarn, it really only has 2 downsides.
 It’s only available at Hobby Lobby, which for some can be hard to get to, and its price at $5.29 each.
 For some of us stocking up on this yarn will be a pretty penny, between the gas mileage and the price.
 However, when I find I have the extra money or they go on sale, I will be stocking up.
 Till then, I will have to be content with only purchasing a single projects

-Those 45 inspiring colors, just send my mind twirling with ideas, options, and designs.
-I really enjoy working with yarn, but I love the finished out look.
-I hope I have answered all you question about Baby Bee Sweet Delight yarn, if I have missed any please ask in the comments.
-I would to hear your thoughts and see your Sweet Delight projects.
+Those 45 inspiring colors, send my mind twirling with ideas, options, and designs.
+I enjoy working with yarn, but I love the finished look.
+I hope I have answered all your questions about Baby Bee Sweet Delight yarn if I have missed any, please ask in the comments.
+I would like to hear your thoughts and see your Sweet Delight projects.